AUS-DOH-Safety-and-Quality/HQIU-Coding-Styles/R/README.md

 This document is written as a manual for anyone working in the HQIU team, but also as a guide for anyone who would like to write clean and clear code that is meant to be shared.

+We have adopted the styles and guide from the tidyverse style guide. https://style.tidyverse.org/syntax.html

 # Principles

 * We take a disciplined and practical approach to writing code.